 - Personal information (including address, phone number, email and Social Security number)

 Borrowers must be over 18 years of age or the age of majority in their state, have valid identification and have access to a bank account that accepts ACH (or electronic) transfers.

 If you’re approved, the online calculator displays a chart with individualized options, including the fixed monthly payment for different loan lengths and the interest rates for each.

 After you choose a repayment option, you’ll be shown the details, including the total amount of the loan, the amount subtracted as an application fee and how much will be deposited into your account.

 The last steps are to electronically sign for your loan and provide your bank information for the deposit.
 You can opt for automatic monthly debits or remotely created checks.

-Before finalizing your loan, Avant will do a hard credit check, which can lower your credit score.
+Checking your loan options will not affect your credit score.
+However, before finalizing your loan, Avant will do a hard credit check, which can lower your credit score.

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.

 *A $5,700 loan with an administration fee of 4.75 percent and an amount financed of $5,429.25, repayable in 36 monthly installments, would have an APR of 29.95 percent and monthly payments of $230.33.
 Minimum loan amounts may vary by state.
 If approved, the actual rate and loan amount that a customer qualifies for may vary based on credit determination and other factors.
 An administration fee of up to 4.75 percent will be deducted from the loan proceeds.
 Avant branded credit products are issued by Webbank, member FDIC.